lokeshlal/BusinessRules/README.md

 4. Rest based services to execute the rules

 Pending Items:

-1. Add more primitive type support
-2. Add more test cases
+1. Add more test cases

 This is still work in progress.